openmainframeproject/tac/process/project_benefits_by_stage.md

 <p>
 Embargoed or day-of pitch of the release and top features to the media as relevant.
 Requests for interviews go to the project team for interviews</p>
 <p>
-Project Webinar, up to a max of 2 per year (specific to the Technical Release)</p>
+  <a href="https://github.com/openmainframeproject/foundation/blob/main/WEBINAR-GUIDELINES.md">Project Webinar</a>, up to a max of 2 per year (specific to the Technical Release)</p>
    </td>
   </tr>
   <tr>